fireteam99/jsonresume-theme-onepage-clean/README.md

-# jsonresume-theme-onepage-updated
+# jsonresume-theme-onepage-clean

-This theme is basically an update of the onepage theme (https://github.com/ainsleyc/jsonresume-theme-onepage) to work with version 1.0.0 of [JSON Resume](http://jsonresume.org/) specifications.
+A modified version of [jsonresume-theme-onepage-updated](https://github.com/danielrodcaball/jsonresume-theme-onepage-updated).
+Works with version 1.0.0 of [JSON Resume](http://jsonresume.org/) specifications.

+Features improved responsiveness including desktop, tablet, mobile, and print.

 The project structure was changed based on the boilerplate (https://github.com/jsonresume/jsonresume-theme-boilerplate).

-Added certificates and projects sections and some minor chnages.

 See <a href="/resume.pdf" download="">resume.pdf</a> for an example